walbers/mess/README.md

 # Mess
----

 This is a CLI tool to send you a [notification](#integrations) after your command is finished.

 I built this because I often have long running compilations, docker builds, ansible jobs, etc. and wanted to get notified when they are done instead of baby sitting them.
-It's especially horrible when you expect something to run for a few hours and it ends 20 minutes into it.
+It's especially horrible when you expect something to run for a few hours and it errors 20 minutes in.

 By default it will send desktop notifications and not have any delay.